DublinGreen/php_laravel_api_boilerplate/README.md

 >> docker-compose exec app php artisan migrate:refresh --seed

 # HOW TO RUN API
->> php -S localhost:8000 -t public
-At running the command.
-Visit the url on your browser [a link] (http://localhost:8000/)
+If the containers were setup properly, we should be able to see the base url at [a link] (http://localhost:8000/)

 # CHECK RUNNING CONTAINERS